Herne Bay Area Guide

 School Ofsted Ratings, Catchment Areas etc. - View my Herne Bay schools information page.

 In the 2001 census Herne Bay had a population of 38,563 and a population density of 11.3 persons per hectare.
+Are you thinking of moving to the town?
+Herne Bay is a great place to live.

 History of Herne Bay